Skip navigation

 There are many types of catheters, including:

 A central line can stay in the body over a long period of time.
-It will need to be flushed on a weekly to monthly basis to prevent blood clots from forming inside the central line.
+It will need to be flushed on a periodic basis to prevent blood clots from forming inside the central line.

-Different chemotherapy drugs may be given at the same time or after each other.
+Different chemotherapy medicines may be given at the same time or after each other.
 Radiation therapy may be received before, after, or during chemotherapy.

 Chemotherapy is most often given in cycles.
 These cycles may last 1 day, several days, or a few weeks or more.
 There will usually be a rest period when no chemotherapy is given between each cycle.
 A rest period may last for days, weeks, or months.
 This allows the body and blood counts to recover before the next dose.